junxit/us-congress-bills-114/metadata.md

 - 2015-07-28 — Introduced in House
 - 2015-07-28 — Introduced in House
 - 2015-07-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-10-09 — Committee Consideration and Mark-up Session Held.
+- 2015-10-09 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2015-12-18 — Placed on the Union Calendar, Calendar No. 289.
+- 2015-12-18 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-383.
+- 2015-12-18 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-383.